JavaScript Decorators: What They Are and When to Use Them — SitePoint

 Whilst functional composition is already possible in JavaScript, it is significantly more difficult – or even impossible – to apply the same techniques to other pieces of code (e.g. classes and class properties).

-The ES2017 draft adds support for class and property decorators that can be used to resolve these issues, and future JavaScript versions will probably add decorator support for other troublesome areas of code.
+The decorator proposal adds support for class and property decorators that can be used to resolve these issues, and future JavaScript versions will probably add decorator support for other troublesome areas of code.

 Decorators also allow for a cleaner syntax for applying these wrappers around your code, resulting in something that detracts less from the actual intention of what you are writing.

-Note: Editor’s Note: This article has been updated in response to reader comments, to remove the incorrect claim that decorators were part of the forthcoming ES2017 standard.